Kapendev/parin/TOUR.md

   2 leak, 32 bytes, source/app.d:123
 ```

+This isn't strictly a Parin feature.
+It comes from [Joka](https://github.com/Kapendev/joka), the library Parin uses for memory allocations.
+Anything allocated through Joka is automatically tracked.
+You can check whether memory tracking is active with `static if (isTrackingMemory)`, and if it is, you can inspect the current tracking state via `_memoryTrackingState`.

+`_memoryTrackingState` is thread-local, so each thread has its own separate tracking state.
+When you look at the state or summary, remember that it's primarily a debug tool.
-This summary is normal in debug builds and does not indicate an error.
+In general, this information is normal in debug builds and doesn't indicate an error.

 Some leaks can be ignored with the `ignoreLeak` function like this:

 ```d